Who's Behind Listverse?

-A UK driver failed to take this into account when he stacked his van full of the sought after paper products.
-When police pulled the driver over in Blackwell, they discovered his selfish loot had placed his vehicle over the legal tare limits, his savings went down the toilet when he was slapped with a GBP 300 fine.
-Perhaps if he had stuck to two ply, he may have stayed underweight.
+A UK driver failed to consider when he stacked his van full of the sought-after paper products.
+When police pulled the driver over in Blackwell, they discovered his selfish loot had placed his vehicle over the legal tare limits.
+His savings went down the toilet when he was slapped with a GBP 300 fine.
+Perhaps if he had stuck to two-ply, he might have stayed underweight.

 2 Floral Bouquet

 Remember floral toilet paper?
 Some of the premium brands featured floral printed rolls, with a choice of bouquet scents to enhance your bathroom experience.